Lahti-University-of-Technology/full-stack-course/material/ethics.md

 These are non-negotiable and violations may result in a 0 for the project.

 - Production deploy must build from the `main` branch of the project repository.
 - Clear commit history tied to your work.
-No bulk dumps at the deadline.
+No bulk dumps.
 - Contributions to `main` must have a readable history.
 Do not rewrite history to hide authorship or timing.
 - Public URL for the running app when required.
 - Steps from concept to production are explainable with evidence.
-Issues, pull requests, CI logs, deployment notes, and test results must be accessible.
+- Issues, pull requests, CI logs, deployment notes, and test results must be accessible.

 ### Not required, but strongly protective

 These files are optional.
 If there is any question about authorship or ethics and these are not present or are incomplete, the burden shifts to you.
 I will freeze grades, audit the work, and apply deductions or a zero if you cannot justify your submission.

-- `ATTRIBUTION.md`: list libraries, tutorials, snippets, people, and any code you did not write originally.
+- `ATTRIBUTION.md` (alternately, `CREDIT.md`): list libraries, tutorials, snippets, people, and any code you did not write originally.
 Include links and licenses.
 - `AI_USAGE.md`: list tools, prompts, exact outputs you kept, and the edits you made.

 Minimal entry format: